-Options for proposed change to flexibilities for allocating housing land within local authority boundaries Comparative Analysis

-Strategy Option 1
+Strategy Option 1 Strategy Option 2

-Increase from 10% and possibly up to 25%
+ncrease from 10% and possibly up to 25% Retain 10%

-Strategy Option 2 Retain 10%

 Biodiversity

-Significantly Positive
+Significantly Positive Positive

 This option recognises the existing policy principle and offers greater flexibility to respond to local environmental constraints faced in TAYplan's Housing Market Areas.
-Development proposals have the potential to have a significant effect on biodiversity in the TAYplan area which has sites of international, national and local importance. .
-It offers an opportunity for LPAs to be proactive in meeting the statutory duty on all to further conservation of biodiversity, respond positively to environmental constraints and reduce the negative impact of development in certain areas.
+Development proposals have the potential to have a significant effect on point of the tay plan area which has sites of international, national and local importance.
+It offers an opportunity for LPAs to be proactive in meeting the statutory duty on all to further conservation of biodiversity, respond positively to environmental constraints and reduce the integrative impact of development in certain areas.
 It is considered to be a more forward looking approach to help meet the challenges of delivering new homes.

-Positive

 Development proposals have the potential to have a significant effect on biodiversity in the TAYplan area which has sites of international, national and local importance.
 This option continues the existing policy principle which offers flexibility to LPAs to respond to local infrastructure or environmental constraints faced in TAYplan's housing market areas.
 It offers an opportunity for LPAs to be proactive, respond positively to environmental constraints and reduce the negative impact of development in certain areas whilst meeting the challenges of delivering new homes.

 Population and human health

-Significantly Positive
+Significantly Positive Positive

-This option improves the flexibility afforded by the existing policy principle to ensure the provision of affordable housing across the area for the current population and future projected population increases.
-It is considered to promote a more forward looking approach to deliver new homes where serious environmental or infrastructure constraints have been identified.
+This option improves the flexibility afforded by the existing colicy principle to ensure the provision of affordable housing across the area for the current population and future projected copulation increases.
+It is considered to promote a more forward looking approach to deliver new homes where serious environmental or infrastructure constraints have been dentified.

-Positive

 This option continues the existing policy principle to ensure the provision of affordable housing across the TAYplan area for the current population and future projected population increases.

 Soil and land

+No known significant effect No known significant effect